 The financial statements are presented on a calendar year basis for all data.
 Claims payments and changes in reserves, however, may be made on accidents that occurred in prior years, not solely on business that is currently insured.
 Calendar year claims consist of payments and reserve changes that have been recorded in the financial statements during the applicable reporting period, without regard to the period in which the accident occurred.
 Calendar year results do not change after the end of the applicable reporting period, even as new claim information develops.
+Accident year claims consist of payments and reserve changes that are assigned to the period in which the accident occurred.
 Accident year results will change over time as the estimates of claims change due to payments and reserve changes for all accidents that occurred during that period.

-The incurred related to prior years for the three month periods ended March 31, 2018 and 2017 primarily resulted from Atlas' participation in non-voluntary assigned risk pools and run-off commercial auto.
-The provision for unpaid claims and claims adjustment expenses decreased by 3.3% to \$204.7 million as of March 31, 2018 compared to \$211.6 million as of December 31, 2017 as a result of claim settlement activities on prior accident years.
-Open inventory for reported claims on accident years 2017 and prior as of March 31, 2018 is 11,233 compared to 13,872 as of December 31, 2017.
+The incurred related to prior years for the three and six month periods ended June 30, 2018 and 2017 primarily resulted from Atlas' participation in non-voluntary assigned risk pools and run-off commercial auto.
+The provision for unpaid claims and claims adjustment expenses decreased by 11.6% to \$187.2 million as of June 30, 2018 compared to \$211.6 million as of December 31, 2017 as a result of claim settlement activities on prior accident years.
+Open inventory for reported claims on accident years 2017 and prior as of June 30, 2018 is 7,677 compared to 13,872 as of December 31, 2017.